C4ptainCrunch/thesis/source/index.rst

-Because the number of matches we expect to play is quite high and a match between two agents might take a few minutes of CPU time, we have to be able to play a big number of run matches in parralel.
+Because the number of matches we expect to play is quite high and a match between two agents might take a few minutes of CPU time, we have to be able to play a big number of run matches in parallel.

 We used the infrastructure of Amazon Web Services (AWS) to be able to access hundreds of CPU cores at the same time and used AWS Batch to schedule the jobs across the different machines.

 To this effect, we placed the code to run a match in a standalone Python script that accepts parameters to give to the agents via environment variables and packaged it in a Docker container.
-When a game is finished, the dictionary showed above is then outputed to the standard output.
+When a game is finished, the dictionary showed above is then outputted to the standard output.

 This Docker container is then used as a template to launch AWS Batch tasks in parallel, their standard output being sent to AWS Cloudwatch to be analyzed later.
 Each match was in a separate AWS Batch task was allowed 1 vCPU with 500MB of RAM.
 Those tasks were running on C5 compute optimized EC2 instances [#aws_c5]_.